Mayorwise001/frontend_blog_api/README.md

-# Getting Started with Create React App
+# Advanced Job Management Admin Portal

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A robust admin interface built with React and Axios, designed to simplify the management of job portals.
+This portal empowers administrators with tools to create, categorize, and oversee job postings while managing user accounts securely.

-## Available Scripts
+## Key Features

 In the project directory, you can run: